 - The law of the site of transaction/occurrence that resulted in the legal action

 In the EU, the Rome I Regulation provides for a rule in the absence of choice, whereby “the contract should be governed by the law of the country with which it is the most closely connected” (Rome I – (21)).
-Nevertheless, parties do not have control over the chosen law, leading to a higher uncertainty as to the legal outcomes.
+Nevertheless, parties do not have control over the chosen law, leading to a higher uncertainty in terms of the legal outcomes.

-In negotiating these clauses, disagreements may arise as to the optimal law and jurisdiction to choose.
-Actually, several factors play a role in deciding which law and jurisdiction to elect, such as legal costs, the potential for biased treatment by local judges or arbitrators and the language.
+During the negotiation of these clauses, disagreements may arise in regards to the most favourable law and jurisdiction to choose.
+In reality, various factors play a role in deciding which law and jurisdiction to elect, such as legal costs, concerns for impartial treatment by local judges or arbitrators and the language.
 Generally, each party will advocate for its home jurisdiction for the aforementioned reasons.
-Further, parties will want consistency between the governing law and the jurisdiction clause.
-For instance, if disputes are to be resolved in English courts, English law will probably be chosen as the governing law.

 Scope of governing clauses

-When the parties negotiate a financial agreement, such agreement will set out their contractual obligations.
+When the parties negotiate a financial agreement, the agreement will set out their contractual obligations.
 However, other “non-contractual” obligations may arise during their relationship, mainly during:

-- The pre-contractual negotiations, before the contract is finalised
+- The pre-contractual negotiations, which is before the contract is finalised

-- The period after the contract has been entered into: non-contractual obligations can be added to contractual obligations
+- The period after the contract has been entered into: non-contractual obligations can be added to the list of contractual obligations

 REGULATION (EC) No 593/2008 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 17 June 2008 on the law applicable to contractual obligations (Rome I)